 Self-care is essential to maintaining mental health.
 Personal care provides a sense of purpose, agency, and fulfillment in our lives.
 It helps us to slow down and appreciate things about the world and ourselves that we once took for granted.

 Your self-care routine remains unique to your personality, needs, limitations, and preferences.
 Still, it can be hard learning how to integrate self-care into your daily life.
 Below are some self-care practices to help you get started.

 Take One Day, One Moment at a Time

 It is really easy to look ahead and tell ourselves, “This is never going to be over,” or “This is going on sooooo long.”
 Another way of coping is to try to stay focused on today, and then even down to this moment.
-Notice everything around you, and concentrate on what you can do in this moment.
-Maybe it is to put down the phone, and have a water fight with the kids outside.
-Rather than consuming yourself on what your children are going to do for school in the fall, take some time and read with them or listen to an audiobook with them.
+Notice everything around you, and concentrate on what you can do at this moment.
+Maybe it is to put down the phone and play outside.
 Instead of setting future goals, consider some small things that you can complete today, where you are.
 If we can improve the moment, and take one moment at a time, the future will take care of itself.

 Stay Connected with the Outside World

 Staying in touch helps to create perspective.
 As social creatures, we need to tap into that primal need when we feel disconnected.
-Call your mother, write a letter to a loved one, facetime your partner, or chat with a friend while playing videogames.
-There are also plenty of free online classes, forums, and courses in a variety of topics that you can attend virtually.
-If you can safely socially distance, seeing a loved one outside can be a very helpful activity, even if you have to be creative to do it.
+Call your mother, write a letter to a loved one, facetime your partner, or chat with a friend while playing video games.
+If it is safe, taking time to connect with loved ones is important, probably now more than ever.